cheshirecatt/krita-plugin-reference/README.md

 Just click on the wanted part of the reference, you can shift your selection by some pixels.

 A color preview is displayed on the top of the Docker.

+## Special Thanks to
+antoine-roux original developer of the plugin. ruslang02 for the code to flip the images.